 - Of course, the job turns out to be bogus, the money has gone, it is impossible to make further contact, and there's little point in complaining to the police since the organisation doesn't operate out of the UAE anyway.

 - School names might be made up, for example Mu Idris English School, or a real school's name might be abused for this scam, for example British School of Al Khubairat in Abu Dhabi.

 - Being asked to send money to a recruitment agency to find you a job, to process a visa, or for any other employment related expenses should be a warning sign.
 The genuinely legitimate schools and recruitment agencies in the UAE will not ask you for money for such items.

 - Any website related to your job search that ends in .tk should also be a warning sign (not that .coms or other extensions are necessarily safer but .tk domains are free and appear to be more frequently used for this particular hoax).

-- See the Global Recruiters Dubai teaching jobs information for one example of how this works in more detail.
+- See the Global Recruiters teaching jobs in Dubai information for one example of how this works in more detail.

 For those teachers who, despite reading the above, are still very enthusiastic about sending money to these organisations, please do the following instead.
 Keep half, and send us the other half.
 That way we will both be in a better position financially.
 Ok, you still won't have a job yet, but you're more likely to find one by reading the rest of this page, and the other related pages, than by sending money to those organisations.
 And at the bottom of this page, there's a list of recruitment agencies for teaching jobs that we know of, and think are worth using.
 Also a list of fake jobs or educational institutes operating this scam.